piggythefish/scipy_project/README.md

 ## Color Mapping

 The project includes a dictionary, `constructor_colors`, which maps constructor names to specific colors.
 These colors are used to visually differentiate the data points in the generated plots based on the constructor of each driver.
-The color mapping can be customized by modifying the `constructor_colors` dictionary.
+The color mapping can be customized by modifying the `constructor_colors` dictionary in the constructors_colors.py file.

 ## Acknowledgements